nickbar2003/nickbar2003/README.md

 ## Hi there, I'm Nick👋

+I am a recent Gonzaga Comp Sci Alumn.
+I am interested in C/C++ and low-level programming.
+I have been exploring AVR C programming and Microcontroller boards!

 #### To view a demo of my *MARK II embedded Morse Code Telegram Project*, click the thumbnail!